Artwork

 Overview

-Study of a Housekeeper is a 1850 by William Mulready, held at Victoria and Albert Museum.
+Study of a Housekeeper is a drawing by William Mulready, dated to around 1850, held at the Victoria and Albert Museum.

 Portrait of William Mulready